VOTE KUMAR FOR

 I am seeking your vote — here’s why

+I’m the only proven tax fighter in this race: I’ve never supported a tax increase I will always cut waste, not raise taxes!
 I am the only candidate in this race who has pledged to protect Prop 13.
 Career politicians want to gut Prop 13 and raise your taxes — because for them, it’s never enough.
 But your home is not their piggy bank.
 I see it as your safe haven and I’ll fight to protect you.

 As a Saratoga councilmember, I successfully fought rate hikes from San Jose Water Company and PG&E — and I’m the only one in this race to do so.
+Saratoga reelected me with the highest vote count in 70 years because they know that integrity and incorruptibility aren’t just words—they define me.

 I’m the only candidate ready to modernize the Assessor’s office from day one: As a C-suite software executive, with proven leadership in finance, operations, and IT modernization—and as the author of a book on Artificial Intelligence—I bring battle-tested expertise.